Lw-Cui/Non-overlapping-Path-in-Jellyfish/README.md

 Any questions, please check documents on [Creating an instance with an image shared with you](https://cloud.google.com/compute/docs/instances/create-start-instance#sharedimage).
 You may want to create a high-performance VM for the following experiments.

-Alternatively, if you would like to build it from scratch, you should install [Mininet](https://github.com/mininet/mininet) first, clone the repo and execute `bash setup.sh`.
+Alternatively, if you would like to build it from scratch, you should install [Mininet](https://github.com/mininet/mininet) first, clone the repo and execute `bash setup.sh`. **Python 2** is used for our code -- all lib we use is only in Python 2.

 During this process, you may encounter some problems like `ModuleNotFoundError: No module named 'networkx'`.
 Deal with it yourself and good luck to you.

 ###  Test Prep